nuxt/nuxt/packages/babel-preset-app/README.md

 ## Usage

-This is the default preset used by Nuxt and no additional configuration usually required.
+This is the default preset used by Nuxt, which is mainly a wrapper around  '@babel/preset-env' preset.
+It also optionally uses `@vue/babel-preset-jsx` and adds polyfills.

+No additional configuration usually required.
 But there is an option to fine tune it's behavior if needed.
 Just add the following to nuxt-config
 ```js
     babel: {
       presets({ isServer }) {